-Hen Cloud Cottage is a Bed and Breakfast on the Roaches, and sits at the base of Hen Cloud Crag in the beautiful Staffordshire Moorlands.
+Hen Cloud Cottage has self-catering accommodation in a secluded part of the Roaches, and sits at the base of Hen Cloud Crag on the beautiful Staffordshire Moorlands.
 The cottage is only seven miles from Buxton and just over three miles from Leek.
 There are lovely walks that start from Hen Cloud Cottage’s front door

 The Roaches, Hen Cloud and Ramshaw Rocks